shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 To install MetaMask extension, click on this [link](https://metamask.io/).
 Now, `Create a MetaMask account -> save the mnemonics (12 secret words) because we need those mnemonics at the time of deployment`

-To deploy the smart contracts on Matic we first have to create a Matic network in MetaMask wallet. `Settings -> Networks -> Add network -> Save`
+To interact with Polygon via Metamask we first have to add a new RPC endpoint.
+Open the Metamask extension by clicking on the Fox icon in your browser toolbar then select `Settings -> Networks -> Add network -> Save`.
-Create a Matic network.
 Fill out the information as given in the image below.

 ![](../../../.gitbook/assets/deploy-and-debug-on-polygon-1.png)